Attacks on Saudi oil facilities - what will it mean for consumers?

 HOW DOES THE PRICE OF OIL FACTOR INTO THE DIESEL AND GASOLINE PRICE?

-Crude oil is used for refining into various products, including gasoline and diesel.
-Those products see their prices fluctuate depending on availability of supply, local taxes, additives like ethanol.
+Crude oil is refined into fuel including gasoline and diesel.
+When crude prices rise, the cost of fuel rises with it.
+Other factors are also important in the retail price, such as local taxes and fuel standard regulations.
 Crude, however, is the biggest factor.

 “Crude accounts for 50% of the (U.S.) retail price, so as crude goes up, so does the retail,” said American Automobile Association spokeswoman Jeanette Casselano.

-Saudi Arabia was, for decades, the world’s largest oil producer, and even as the United States and Russia have boosted their production, the kingdom held more spare capacity - the ability to increase output almost immediately - than any other nation.
-This disruption is the biggest supply shock in absolute terms in the last five decades.
+Saudi Arabia is the world’s biggest crude exporter and one of the top producers.
+The attack removed half of its output- 5.7 million barrels per day (bpd), or the equivalent to 5 percent of global supplies.

+Saudi Arabia is also the holder of nearly all the world’s spare oil capacity - which means the ability to increase output quickly to compensate for any problems in supply worldwide.
+So any further large supply disruption will impact oil supply and prices more than they would have done if Saudi Arabia still had spare capacity.

-Their decisions, as the de facto leader of the Organization of the Petroleum Exporting Countries, as a result, still hold substantial sway over the global oil price.
-In addition, the country is still the world’s biggest crude exporter, shipping 7 million barrels of oil around the world daily, much of it to Asian buyers.
+Before the attack, Saudi Arabia was shipping 7 million barrels of oil around the world daily, much of it to Asian buyers.

 Very soon.
 Prices at the pump respond very quickly to moves in futures markets, which have risen sharply on Monday in response to the attacks.

 In the United States, drivers could see gasoline prices at the pump start to rise as early as this week and prices could climb as much as 25 cents this month.
-The U.S. gasoline and diesel futures contracts on the New York Mercantile Exchange rose more than 10% on Monday.
+The U.S. gasoline and diesel futures contracts on the New York Mercantile Exchange rose more than 12% and 10%, respectively, on Monday.

 Prices for fuel, especially diesel, which fuels heavier-duty vehicles such as trucks and farming equipment, are expected to rise.
+That will affect transportation costs for companies to ship products from the factory and the farm.

+Manufacturing industries that require a lot of energy supply like automotive production and chemicals could also pass on costs if their expenses increase.

-That will affect transportation costs for companies to ship products.
-Consumers, therefore, could see costs increase for items at their local grocery stores like fresh produce, which often has to be shipped from other regions.
+Consumers, therefore, could see costs increase for items at their grocery stores like fresh produce, which often has to be shipped from other regions.

 Fuel price increases are expected throughout the world’s major economies, with countries in Asia particularly sensitive to spikes because of their energy-intensive manufacturing industry, said John Kilduff, a partner at Again Capital in New York.

-Depending on how long Saudi exports are affected, consumers could also see increased ticket prices for air travel because of a price premium on jet fuel, used to power aircrafts, said Phil Flynn, an analyst at Price Futures Group in Chicago.
+Depending on how long Saudi exports are affected, consumers could also see increased ticket prices for air travel because of a price premium on jet fuel for aircraft, said Phil Flynn, an analyst at Price Futures Group in Chicago.

-Home heating oil could also get a bump in price, at a time when demand is starting to rise in the United States and Europe as temperatures drop.
+Home heating oil could also get a bump in price, at a time when demand is starting to rise in the United States and Europe as temperatures drop ahead of winter.

 WHY IS THE PRICE EXPECTED TO RISE?
 ISN’T THERE ANY OIL IN STORAGE WORLDWIDE?